-Trying to find the best estate lawyer in Edmonton for estate planning legal work?
+Trying to find the best estate lawyer in Edmonton for estate planning and estate administration legal services?
 Don't be fooled by lawyers who claim they are best rated.
-Edmonton Estate Lawyer Sam Safi offers a free introductory consultation, plus the following Q&A (click a question to see the answer) on key issues ranging from Trusts and Probate to Personal Directives and estate litigation.
+Edmonton Estate Lawyer Sam Safi offers a free introductory consultation, plus the following Q&A (click a question to see the answer) on key issues ranging Grant of Probate and Letters of Administration to Personal Directives and estate litigation.
 You will be relieved to see that there is no complicated or confusing legal jargon, just one more reason why your Estate Lawyer should be Sam Safi.

 For additional information on our Wills & Estates legal services, read our Core Legal Services and Personal Representatives’ Duties pamphlets, adopted directly from the Surrogate Rules.

 Is estate planning only about who gets what?

 Sam: No. There is much more to estate planning than deciding how your property is distributed.
 There are often tax and insurance issues and everything is more complicated if a business needs to be sold.
 Plus you need to nominate the person who will administer your property when you are gone.
 This is the person who can deal with your assets, sell your real estate and your personal property, such as your cars.
 That person was formally known as executor, but is now called the Personal Representative.
 Yet another key decision involves what happens to your body once you pass away.
 Will it be cremated or buried?
 These are all questions that get answered in a Will.

 What happens if you die without a Will?

 Sam: In Alberta, there is government legislation that determines who has the right to apply to be your Personal Representative.
 There is also legislation that dictates who gets what and that often may not be what you actually want, so it is always better to have a Will prepared with the help an experienced Wills & Estates lawyer.